nashbio/policies/source/sections/06-data_management_policy.md

 	1. The primary data is ingested.
 	2. The cleaned data is versioned.
 1. The data backups are generated automatically as a component of the versioning system
 1. A member of the Engineering team audits this to ensure a successful backup of the primary data system.
+This is documented in the data ingestion report completed upon receipt of new data.